gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 When using external clock then the transfer will not complete until the last bit is received.
-In case that the second Game Boy isn't supplying a clock signal, if it gets turned off, or if there is no second gameboy connected at all) then transfer will never complete.
+In case that the second Game Boy isn't supplying a clock signal, if it gets turned off, or if there is no second Game Boy connected at all) then transfer will never complete.
 For this reason the transfer procedure should use a timeout counter, and abort the communication if no response has been received during the timeout